 The following Cranial Cruciate Ligament case study involved a canine client I massaged.
-This post is adapted and modified from a report originally presented on the Harmony Animal Massage website.

 Please note: CCL and ACL are often used interchangeably.
 Cranial cruciate ligament is the term applied in animals and anterior cruciate ligament is usually used in reference to people.
 However, both terms refer to the ligament located toward the front of the knee.
 There are four ligaments that stabilize the knee or stifle joint.
 The medial and lateral ligaments are located on the sides, outside the stifle joint.
 The caudal (toward the tail) ligament and the cranial (toward the head) ligament are located inside the knee joint.

 Mia, a three-year-old Chow Chow, initially developed a limp in her left hind leg for which she was prescribed a NSAID (non-steroidal anti-inflammatory).
 Her symptoms seemed to subside, but a few weeks later, she ruptured her cranial cruciate ligament (CCL) in her left stifle while sliding on a slippery floor.
 After a veterinary examination and x-rays, TPLO (Tibial Plateau Leveling Osteotomy) surgery was performed at Canada West Veterinary Specialists.
 During the operation, a meniscal tear was also discovered and repaired.

 During the week following the surgery, Mia experienced severe constipation with no bowel movements for nine days.
 Normally a very finicky eater, her appetite was extremely poor following the operation.
 She was also prescribed pain medication.